bcarpenter7/blog-react-final/Unit_3/2-mern-infrastructure/2.3-mern-infrastructure-part-2/README.md

 element={<NewOrderPage />}
 ```

-vs. the previous way of providing the component itself:
+instead of the previous way of providing the component itself:

 ```jsx
 component={NewOrderPage}